Naseem Begum: Personal life

-Naseem married a book publisher named Deen Mohammad at Lahore and had five children but her sixth and youngest child, a son, died during pregnancy complications.
+Naseem married a book publisher named Deen Mohammad at Lahore and had six children.

-Illness and death
+Death

-She was experiencing labor pain and was admitted to the hospital, as she was expecting, and was about to give birth.
-However, due to pregnancy-related complications, she suffered a brain hemorrhage and died on 29 September 1971 in Lahore, Pakistan at the age of 35.
+Begum suffered a brain hemorrhage while giving birth to her sixth child and died on 29 September 1971 in Lahore, Pakistan, at the age of 35.
 She was laid to rest at Miani Sahib Graveyard, Lahore.

 Filmography

-Some remarkable films for which Naseem Begum sang some heart-warming songs are:
+Remarkable films in which Naseem Begum sang songs are: